 Core Principle 18 and its ECs apply to different types of microlenders, but a tailored approach is required with respect to institutions engaged in traditional microlending (described in Annex E), especially regarding asset classification and provisioning (EC 7).
-For example, in traditional microlending, past due loans should move to riskier categories with higher provisioning and be classified as nonaccrual more quickly than other types of loans (EC 5).
+For example, in traditional microlending, past-due loans should move to riskier categories with higher provisioning and be classified as non-accrual more quickly than other types of loans (EC 5).
 Different approaches may also be considered for certain innovative microcredit products that rely on alternative credit scoring models and delivery channels (as discussed in the guidance on Core Principle 17) as supervisors gain knowledge about their performance.

 To build a flexible but appropriate regime for problem assets, supervisors need to understand microlending dynamics and the local market practices.
-Care may be warranted when using external experts in assessing a lender's policies and processes for classification and provisioning of microcredits (EC 2), as in some jurisdictions experts may not have adequate knowledge of innovations in microlending.
-Particular attention should be given to rescheduled, refinanced, reclassified microcredits to avoid circumvention of the classification and provisioning standards (EC 5).
+Care may be warranted when using external experts in assessing a lender's policies and processes for classification and provisioning of microcredits (EC 2), making sure that such experts have adequate knowledge of innovations in microlending.
+Particular attention should be paid to rescheduled, refinanced reclassified microcredits to avoid circumvention of the classification and provisioning standards (EC 5).
 Rescheduled microcredits typically should be classified in a higher risk category than microcredits presenting the same number of days or payments past due.
 The supervisor may also consider the unique features of loans to small farmers, which are often "bullet loans" requiring special treatment separate from other microfinance loans.

-EC 464 is of great relevance for supervisors implementing a problem asset framework for financial institutions targeting unserved and underserved customers, as the performance of their microloan portfolios is increasingly linked to the macroeconomic environment, 65 and often highly influenced by the specific market conditions and the country's political situation.
-These factors, which
+EC 4 is of great relevance for supervisors implementing a problem asset framework for financial institutions targeting unserved and underserved customers, as the performance of their microloan portfolios is increasingly linked to the macroeconomic environment, and often highly influenced by the specific market conditions and the country's political situation.
+These factors, which impact the likelihood and speed of portfolio deterioration, should be accounted for by the supervisor when assessing the classification and provisioning of microloan portfolios.
+Supervisors may try to reduce the impact of negative macroeconomic conditions by establishing dynamic provisioning that mandates higher provisioning requirements in periods of high economic growth; such provisions could be used to meet provisioning requirements in recession periods.